 - Use the stored water within six months.

-How do I boil a water container to disinfect it?
+How to boil a water container to disinfect it

 - You may boil glass bottles or jars to disinfect them.